A Program of Professional and Pedagogical Development

 Teaching Fellows are expected to be fully in residence and on campus during the three quarters of the academic year.
 Teaching Fellows will participate in a program of professional development under the joint supervision of the Chicago Center for Teaching (CCT) and their mentor in a relevant Divisional department or program.
 Fellows will teach four courses, including at least two courses in the Humanities or Arts Core, and are expected to advance their own research agenda and participate in campus activities.

-- Program Eligibility: In order to be eligible for the Teaching Fellows in the Humanities Program (TFH) an applicant must:
+In order to be eligible for the Teaching Fellows in Humanities program, an applicant must:

-- have received or be on track to receive the PhD degree within 7 years of matriculation into a PhD program of the Humanities Division;
+- have received or be on track to receive the PhD degree within 7 years of matriculation in a PhD program of the Humanities Division;

-- have received their PhD degree no earlier than in the Spring Quarter 2018; or be on track to complete all degree requirements and receive the PhD degree no later than the Summer Quarter 2019;
+- have received their PhD degree no earlier than Spring Quarter 2019; or be on track to complete all degree requirements and file the dissertation no later than Friday, July 31, 2020 for graduation in the Summer Quarter 2020;

 - identify a faculty sponsor who will commit to mentoring the Teaching Fellow during the program;

-Successful Teaching Fellows and alternates will be notified by April 15.
-The Fellows’ appointment will begin September 1 for one year, and is renewable for one additional year upon review.
+The Fellows’ appointment will begin September 1, 2020 for one year, and is renewable for one additional year upon review.

 - The terms and conditions of employment for this position are covered by a collective bargaining agreement between the University and the Service Employees International Union.